AbnerIO/C/PIA/README.md

 ## Self-assessment

-complexity: 2 (read, update, delete .txt´s, strings, etc. use time.h, use string and comparatitions, use validations.)
+complexity: 2 (read, update, delete .txt´s, strings, etc. use time.h, use string and comparations, validations. not hard as the last 3 homewornks combinated, but its ok )

 functionality: 2( it works for what it should, but maybe it could have more validations)